ms-iot/BusProviders/Microsoft.IoT.Lightning.Providers/README.md

 # Microsoft.Iot.Lightning.Providers
-Repository for Windows IoT Core Bus Provider Libraries for
+ Windows IoT Core Bus Provider Library for Lightning.

 ## Using the Microsoft.Iot.Lightning.Providers library and sample code
 The Microsoft.Iot.Lightning.Providers library provides a set of Windows.Devices.*Providers WinRT APIs enabling apps to use the new Lightning driver to communicate with and control GPIO, I2C and SPI devices.